Elective Share: Know Your Options If Your Spouse Disinherits You

 Most people don’t look into this topic until and unless they need it, leaving them to wonder “Exactly what is an elective share?”
 This statute helps a person receive a percentage of their deceased partner’s estate.

 The North Carolina elective share also applies to specific property that the decedent had a lifetime interest in, as well as their probate assets.
-This can make calculating the amount of the elective share challenging.
+This can make calculating the amount of the decedent’s estate that belongs to the surviving spouse challenging.

 - Bank Accounts